-These assignments are available on your instructor's Assignments page.
-Participation Projects are due at the end of the class period in which they are assigned for on-campus sections or at 11:59pm Eastern Time on the listed due date for online sections.
-Late submissions will not be accepted.
-Participation Projects may only be made-up in the case of university-sanctioned absences (http://catalog.wvu.edu/undergraduate/enrollmentandregistration/#enrollmenttext), and in those cases, arrangements for making up the work must be made with the instructor prior to the time the assignment is due.
+Late submissions of Participation Projects will not be accepted.
+Participation Projects may only be made-up in the case of university-sanctioned absences, and in those cases, arrangements for making up the work must be made with the instructor prior to the time the assignment is due.

-Lab computers must be used for submissions from on-campus sections.
 Instructors may revoke credit for Participation Projects if, in their sole determination, the student was not making a good faith effort to participate in the class and complete the assignment.